tower-rs/tower/guides/inventing-service.md

         //    currently.
         // 2.
 If there is capacity left send the request to `T`
         //    and increment the counter.
         // 3.
-If not somehow wait a bit and check the capacity
+If not somehow wait until capacity becomes available.
-        //    again.
     }
 }
 ```

-If there is no capacity left we just have to wait a bit and then check again.
-So
+If there is no capacity left we have to wait and somehow get notified when
-if the service is receiving a lot of requests you can imagine waiting for a long
+capacity becomes available.
+So if the service is receiving a lot of requests we
-time.
-It would also be nice if we had a way to tell the caller that there was
+risk spending a lot of time waiting.
+It would be nice if we had a way to tell
-no more capacity left.
-Maybe they wanted to react to that by calling another
+the caller that there was no more capacity left.
+Maybe they wanted to react to
-service instead.
+that by calling another service or somehow creating another service to handle
+part of the load.

 In a way it would be nice if `Service` had a method like this: